kmomuphnie/THE_SPACE_ODYSSEY/project_log.md

 	-change the default state from reset to IDLE to fix the control bug,

 11.14.2017 Tuesday 12:40-13:50 DCdongfang CUI

 	-scale the screen size from 160x120 to 320x240
 	BUG: encounted strange move boundary probelm

-		         18:00-19:00 DC Barton Dong
+11.14.2017 Tuesday18:00-19:00 DC Barton Dong
-learn about the PS2 keyboard interface with FPGA implement the keyboard verilog module in the top level
+	-learn about the PS2 keyboard interface with FPGA -implement the keyboard verilog module in the top level
-Result: pass compilation but no significant output on the screen
+	-Result: pass compilation but no significant output on the screen

 11.15.2017 Wed 12:30-1:55DC dongfang CUI